Bluegrass Bowl: Aftermath

-In January 1959 officials stated that paid attendance for the game was 3,152 and actual income was $18,132.
-The Bluegrass Bowl organizers proclaimed the game a success despite the low attendance and stated that the game would be played again in 1959, but it was not.
+In January 1959, officials stated that paid attendance for the game was 3,152 with $18,132.50 of actual income.
+The Bluegrass Bowl organizers proclaimed the game a success despite the low attendance and stated that the game would be played again, but it was not.
+The 1959 edition had been scheduled for December 19, but was canceled on November 29 after Alabama and Kentucky both declined invitations, as they had done for the inaugural edition of the bowl.
+Alabama played in the 1959 Liberty Bowl, while Kentucky, having finished the season with a losing record, did not play in a bowl game.